IshanKashyap01/Git/collaborating with Git-part I/Remote.md

 - Git keeps track of where to pull changes from and where to push them

 - By default, both are the same repository you cloned from

-- However, before you start pushing, make the above configuration change

-- Every time you push, you'll be asked for your password by GitHub and you must provide it with a ```personal access token```

-- You can add your credentials to git via the ```credential.helper``` configuration or by using any other credential manager